Himalayan Mountain Conservation in Nepal

 - Role: To preserve local biodiversity and conduct wildlife research

 - Requirements: None.
 Anyone aged 16 and older can join

-- Main Research Focus: Conservation of the common leopard, leopard cat, barking deer, Asiatic bear, red panda, reptiles, amphibians, numerous bird species, and rhododendron forests
+- Main Research Focus: Conservation of the common leopard, leopard cat, barking deer, Asiatic bear, reptiles, amphibians, numerous bird species, and rhododendron forests

 - Local Environment: Himalayan Mountains (2000m altitude)

 Volunteers with an interest in helping to preserve the environment and contributing to important wildlife research can make a significant impact on Projects Abroad’s Himalayan Mountain Conservation Project in Nepal.
 This project is located in the spectacular Annapurna Mountain range in the Himalayas, where Projects Abroad works closely with a national conservation organization, Annapurna Conservation Area Project (ACAP).

 The ACAP is a government entity which helps to preserve and enhance biodiversity in the area, and we work with them on all aspects of protecting the area.
 The Annapurna area is home to a diverse range of wildlife such as the common leopard, leopard cat, Himalayan black bear, barking deer, and several bird species including numerous endangered species of vultures.

 No previous experience is needed to take part in this project.
 Volunteers are welcome on a gap year, a career break, for university research, or as part of a volunteer vacation.
 Please note that the project involves a lot of walking and hiking, so a reasonable level of physical fitness is an advantage.

 Your Role on the Conservation & Environment Project in Nepal